ericthelemur/warwickspeedrun/content/intro.md

 Warwick's Awesome Speedruns and Demos (WASD) is a 2-day speedrunning marathon run by students at the University of Warwick, UK.
-Now in its fifth year, it's the largest student-run speedrunning event in the UK.
-Our next event is WASD Summer 2021, which will take place on the 14th and 15th of August 2021.
+Now in its sixth year, it's the largest student-run speedrunning event in the UK.
+Our next event is WASD {{ event_year }}, which will take place on the {{ event_date_range }}.

 The event raises money for SpecialEffect, a charity which develops and provides assistive technology to help people with disabilities to play games.